Tokyo Olympics chief quits, apologises again over sexist remarks

 TOKYO (Reuters) - Tokyo 2020 Olympics chief Yoshiro Mori resigned on Friday and apologised again for sexist remarks that sparked a global outcry, leaving the troubled Olympics searching for a chief five months from the opening ceremony.

-The resignation of former prime minister Mori, 83, will further erode confidence in the organisers’ ability to pull off the postponed Summer Games during a coronavirus pandemic.
+The resignation of the 83-year-old former prime minister further erodes confidence in organisers’ ability to pull off the postponed Summer Games during a coronavirus pandemic.

-A selection committee made up of an equal number of men and women, and centred around athletes, would choose a new president, Tokyo 2020 chief executive Toshiro Muto told a news conference after a meeting of a board of advisers.
+A selection committee made up of an equal number of men and women, and centred around athletes, would choose a new president for the Tokyo 2020 organizing committee, the group’s chief executive Toshiro Muto told a news conference.

-He did not say when the decision would be made but it had to be done “urgently”.

-“Regarding qualities of a new president ... experience in Olympics and Paralympics ...
-Gender equality or diversity and inclusion ... we need a person that has a really high-level of understanding of that,” Muto said.
+“We need to pick the next president urgently,” Muto said, without saying when.
+The new president needed experience in the Olympics or Paralympics and a “really high-level understanding” of gender equality, diversity and inclusion, he said.

-Among the possible candidates, media said, was Olympics Minister Seiko Hashimoto, 56, a seven-time Olympian and pioneering female lawmaker.
-Her first name is based on the Japanese words for the Olympic flame and she was born just days before the 1964 Tokyo Olympics opened.

-Hashimoto later told reporters she had not been asked to replace Mori and she sought to reassure the public that Japan would stay focused on preparations.
+The issue has focused global attention on gender disparity in the world’s third-largest economy.
+Former Prime Minister Shinzo Abe championed a policy of “Womenomics” but activists and many women say Japan still has a long way to go - especially in the workplace.

-Mori sparked a furore when he said during an Olympic committee meeting this month that women talk too much, setting off a chorus of calls for him to be sacked.
+Mori sparked a furore when he said during an Olympic committee meeting this month that women talk too much.
 He initially refused to step down.

 “My inappropriate comments caused big trouble.
-I’m sorry,” Mori said at the beginning of a meeting of senior organising committee officials on Friday, adding that the most important thing was for the Tokyo Olympics to be a success.
+I’m sorry,” Mori said on Friday, adding the most important thing was the success of the Tokyo Games.

+Mori again fanned the flames on Thursday by asking the mayor of the Olympic Village, 84-year-old Saburo Kawabuchi, to take over the job.
+That triggered widespread public dismay about the post going to another octogenarian man and media later reported that Kawabuchi turned the job down.

+“We can’t give the impression that things have changed unless we install a woman or see a generational shift,” a government source told Broadcaster Fuji News Network.

 The International Olympic Committee (IOC) said it was “as committed as ever” to staging the Games, which are due to open on July 23.